xeroxmsj/LocalTuya/README.md

    4. Use this declaration on your configuration.yaml file (you need to get the 'device_id' and 'local_key' parameters for your device, as it can be obtained on other tutorials on the web:
 ```
+##### FOR ONE-GANG SWITCHES #####
 switch:
   - platform: localtuya
+    host: 192.168.0.1
+    local_key: 1234567891234567
+    device_id: 12345678912345671234
+    name: tuya_01
+    friendly_name: tuya_01
+    protocol_version: 3.3
+    current: 18
+    current_consumption: 19
+    voltage: 20

+##### FOR TWO-GANG SWITCHES / PLUGS #####
+  - platform: localtuya
-           host: 192.168.1.251
+    host: 192.168.0.1
-           local_key: 1234567890abcdef
+    local_key: 1234567891234567
-           device_id: abcdef1234567890abcdef
+    device_id: 12345678912345671234
+    name: tuya_01
+    friendly_name: tuya_01
+    protocol_version: 3.3
     switches:
-             switch1:
+      sw01:
+        name: main_plug
-             friendly_name: TUYA_LED
+        friendly_name: Main Plug
         id: 1
-           switch2:
+        current: 18
+        current_consumption: 19
+        voltage: 20
+      sw02:
+        name: usb_plug
-             friendly_name: TUYA_SW01
+        friendly_name: USB Plug
-             id: 101
+        id: 7
 ```
    NOTE: (as many switch declared as the device has, take note that: If your device is composed (ex. one switch with a independent led light in it), this led can be declared as a 'switch'. ¡This Python script does not include RGB handling!
 (RGB Handling is independent and must be declared as a 'light' custom device, you can search web for examples, but i have not test this).

+   NOTE2: for each switch/subswitch both name and friendly_name must be specified: name will be used as the entity ID, while friendly_name will be used as the name in the frontend.

    5. Use this declaration on your configuration.yaml file, for stating sensors that handle its attributes:
 ```